scimma/kafka-plugins/README.md

 	authorizer.class.name=scimma.ExternalAuthorizer

-The settings for the authorizer are analogous to the autheticator:
+The settings for the authorizer are analogous to the authenticator:

 - `ExternalAuthorizer.postgres.host` - The PostgreSQL server.
 Defaults to 'localhost'.
 - `ExternalAuthorizer.postgres.database` - The name of the PostgreSQL database to which to connect.
 Defaults to 'scimma'